nicolasbeauvais/laravel-botscout/README.md

 The `check` method is the recommended way to validate a register form:

->The `check` method is a wrapper to the `multi`method to atch any http error / timeout.
+>The `check` method is a wrapper to the `multi`method that catch any http error / timeout.
 If the  botscout api is not responding, the method will return false.

 ```php
 // Create a classic validation